EndsCreed/Simple-Linux-MC-Start-Script/README.md

 - `MEM="6144M"` // 6144 Megabytes of RAM (6 Gigabytes)

 #### ARGS
-This section is the java arguements section.
+This section is the java arguments section.
 This can be left as is or it can be blank.
 If you have args that you want to use you can delete everything in this space and put your own.
-The default arguments that are pre-loaded into this variable are Aikar's args and are regarded as some of the best java arguements for server optimization at this time.
-I won't provide details on how to configure good args here as I don't really know how to make optimized java arguements.
+The default arguments that are pre-loaded into this variable are Aikar's args and are regarded as some of the best java arguments for server optimization at this time.
+I won't provide details on how to configure good args here as I don't really know how to make optimized java arguments.
-If you're loading a modpack, there is a chance that the modpack authors will provide to you a set of arguements.
+If you're loading a modpack, there is a chance that the modpack authors will provide to you a set of arguments.
 If they do, I would recommend using them.
 Especially if it's a very large and well know modpack such as a FeedTheBeast or AllTheFabric/Mods pack.
 If you have any issues with these args, you may simply leave the quotes empty.
 Eg.
 - `ARGS=""`